The Luxury of Not Putting Money First

-The breakout Netflix hit Squid Game has everyone abuzz — but I can’t bring myself to watch it.
+The breakout Netflix hit Squid Game from 2021 had everyone abuzz — but I can’t bring myself to watch it.
 In the show, indebted South Koreans experiencing financial ruin fight to the death for a singular cash prize.
 While I’ve never been part of a dystopian horror show like Squid Game (debtors have never tried to assassinate me), I grew up with just enough money to get by, which provoked an intense fear of the precarity of life, an exhausting “what if?” that never ends.
 What if I run out of money?What if I end up homeless?
 What if I can’t find a good job? and on and on.

 In theory, I shouldn’t feel this way.
 I’ve always had food on the table and a roof over my head, but living on the edge of poverty is a shadow that has followed me my entire life.
 Almost every major life decision I’ve made — from where to go to school to what to do for a living — has been driven first by my ability to afford it.